ADU Victorian Dig-Out

 Alameda, California

-Lightwells alongside the house allow for normal-height windows to bring light and openness to these rooms, while leaving the original house at its original height above the ground.
+Lightwells alongside the house allow for normal-height windows to bring light and openness to these lower level rooms, while leaving the original house at its original height above the ground.
 The dig-out goes past the building at the back to create a private lower patio for the ADU, extending their living space outside and washing the interior with light from French doors and windows to the patio.
 Stairs from the patio to the yard and a side path give the ADU an entry that feels separate from the main unit’s space.

 Photography: Kurt Manley